JonathanTurnock/dcsfiddle/public/docs/Installation.md

 ```

 > LUA uses two dashes as a line comment, put those at the start of the line
+> Changes to this file are lost on each update of DCS

 ## Creating the Mission